jenkinsci/gerrit-code-review-plugin/README.md

   name and value is the score.

 - ```message```
-  Additional message provided as explanation of the the review feedback.
+  Additional message provided as explanation of the review feedback.
   Default: ''

 ### ```gerritComment```